 Second, NeoGraft is less uncomfortable than a traditional hair transplant.
 Because there’s no scalpel and no long incision, the procedure is more tolerable for the patient and produces far less discomfort.

 Third, NeoGraft has a short recovery period.
-People usually recover faster after a NeoGraft hair transplant than after a traditional hair transplant, largely because the procedure itself is far less invasive.
+People usually recover faster after a NeoGraft hair transplant than after a traditional hair transplant, largely because the procedure itself is less invasive.

 In fact, most people can resume normal activity within a few days of their procedure, making it easy to get back into the swing of things and return to a normal schedule.

 For the most part, the only real downside of NeoGraft is its cost.
-Although hair transplants using NeoGraft and other FUE techniques are becoming more affordable, they’re still more expensive than traditional hair transplants using
+Although hair transplants using NeoGraft and other FUE techniques are becoming more affordable, they’re still more expensive than traditional hair transplants using an FUT "strip harvesting" method.

 Another minor downside of NeoGraft is its slightly lower transplant success rate than traditional FUT harvesting.